MatthieuStadelmann/conroowebapp/README.md

 - Pinia was chosen to handle shared state like selected slots and real-time updates.
 It integrates seamlessly with Vue 3 and ensures scalability.

 ### Performance
 - Minimized External Dependencies: External libraries were avoided where possible to keep the app lightweight.
-For example, custom date and time formatters were implemented instead of relying on additional dependencies, reducing bundle size and maintenance complexity.
+- Optimized SSE updates using Vue's reactivity system to batch rapid changes and minimize re-renders

 ### Testing Strategy
 - Focused on core application logic first: